awanm2/cs/leetcode/strings.md

 ## 2506.
 Count Pairs Of Similar Strings
 [2506.
 Count Pairs Of Similar Strings](https://leetcode.com/problems/count-pairs-of-similar-strings/)
 Use sets in C++ to solve this.

+# Easy Problems
+These are straight forward, generally one for loop O(n) kind of problems.

+## 520. Detect Capital
+[520.
+Detect Capital](https://leetcode.com/problems/detect-capital/) A good problem with edge cases to think about.
+Use isupper in C or c.isupper in Pyhton.